Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: TESS observations of GRBs

+The TESS FFI exposure times throughout the mission of 1800\,s, 600\,s, and 200\,s, are are typically much longer than the prompt gamma-ray emission from a burst (see, e.g., Fig. 1 from \citealt{tarnopolski_t90_dist}).
+Consequently, if the prompt optical emission were to have the same temporal profile as the high-energy emission (as was observed in \citealt{vestrand_2005_prompt,vestrand_130427a} and \citealt{racusin_nakedeye_correlation}, for photons between 15--350 keV), the flux measured by TESS would underestimate the actual flux, due to the exposure time being considerably longer than the duration of the burst itself.
+The magnitude of this effect can be estimated from the ratio of the GRB duration to the FFI exposure time.
+The GRB's duration is estimated typically with the $T_{\rm 90}$ parameter, the time interval during which 90\% of its prompt high-energy flux is emitted.

+An additional effect which can reduce the number of detected counts seen by TESS for GRBs is the on-board cosmic ray rejection algorithm.
+This algorithm, described in detail in Appendix \ref{app:crm}, attempts to mitigate the impact of cosmic rays by removing outlier pixel values at the native 2\,s CCD integration time, before they are co-added to create the FFIs.
+As a result, this procedure may affect observations of rapid variability on timescales of a few seconds.
+A full description of the TESS cosmic-ray mitigation (CRM) technique is given in $\S$5.1 of the TESS Instrument Handbook.\footnote{ \url{https://archive.stsci.edu/files/live/sites/mast/files/home/missions-and-data/active-missions/tess/_documents/TESS_Instrument_Handbook_v0.1.pdf})} Typically, the fluence is underestimated by 20--25\% due to the effects of CRM; this value can be much larger for particularly bright bursts.
+However, for most bursts, CRM has no net effect on the calculated magnitude across the entirety of the exposure, as the increase in counts is roughly offset by the 25\% increase in the exposure time.

+In order to characterize the effect of TESS CRM on our sample of bursts, we compared the optical data to the high-energy light curve from Fermi-GBM and/or Swift-BAT under the assumption that the optical light curve has the same shape as the high-energy light curve.

-\subsection{High-energy observations}
+\subsubsection{High-energy observations}

-In order to characterize the effect of TESS CRM, we sought to compare the optical data to the high-energy light curve from Fermi-GBM and/or Swift-BAT (discussed in Section \ref{subsec:tess_crm}).
-We downloaded the data products available for the bursts in our sample of 7 from the Fermi-GBM and Swift-BAT catalogs at NASA's High Energy Astrophysics Science Archive Research Center (HEASARC)\footnote{\url{https://heasarc.gsfc.nasa.gov/}}.
-For the Fermi data, we used the Time-Tagged Event (TTE) data from the detectors with the highest signal-to-noise detections of the GRB; typically, this is one of the two bismuth germanium oxide (BGO) detectors, and three of the twelve sodium iodide (NaI) detectors.
-For Swift-BAT data, we used the ``Event'' light curves.
-All gamma-ray light curves were corrected for a constant background calculated from the data in the 100\,s after gamma-ray emission activity ceased.
-This method was chosen because some light curves did not have data in the tens of seconds prior to the trigger, which precluded the calculation of a reliable baseline.
+We downloaded the data products available for the eight bursts of interest from the Fermi-GBM and Swift-BAT catalogs at NASA's High Energy Astrophysics Science Archive Research Center (HEASARC)\footnote{\url{https://heasarc.gsfc.nasa.gov/}}.
+For the Fermi data, we used the Time-Tagged Event (TTE) data from the single NaI detector with the highest signal-to-noise detection of the GRB.
+For Swift-BAT data (used to analyze GRBs 220623A and 230903A), we used the ``Rate'' light curves, which are sampled at 64\,ms. All gamma-ray light curves were corrected for a constant background that was calculated from the data in the 100\,s after gamma-ray emission activity ceased.